xkjq/yoto-up/README.md

 - **Integration with Yoto Services**: Simplified access to Yoto's API and services.
 - **Content Organization**: Easily manage and organize your Yoto cards and files.
    - Chapter and track management
    - Icon management
       - Autoselect icons or manually choose (via search)
+   - Card export / import

 - **Graphical and Terminal Interfaces**: Choose between a graphical interface or a terminal-based UI.

 ## Installation